pragyandas/hydra/README.md

 # Hydra
-A distributed, location-independent virtual actor system with transparent addressing and virtual actors to deliver seamless scalability and robust resilience.
+A distributed, location-independent actor system with transparent addressing and virtual actors to deliver seamless scalability and robust resilience.